DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay ins/ecuador-3/payins-ecuador-cash/index.md

 deprecated: false
 hidden: false
 metadata:
-  title: Acepta pagos en efectivo | ProntoPaga Docs
+  title: Recibe pagos en efectivo | ProntoPaga Docs
   description: >-
     Learn how to accept or process cash payments in Ecuador using the Prontopaga API.
 This guide includes payment flow, API request format, test data, and